coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 = How do I sort the terms when using a custom query? =

+When you use default functions like get_terms or get_categories, this should not be needed.

-You can apply the sorting for the taxonomy by using:
+If you do need to, you can apply the sorting for the taxonomy by using:
 	'orderby' => 'term_order'.

+= I use get_term_children but the terms do not get sorted =

+This function only fetches the ID's of the terms, so it is impossible to sort them by term_order.
+If you do need the sort_order, use a function like get_terms with the 'child_of' parameter.
+That will fetch an array of WP_Term objects that can be sorted.

 = I have a custom taxonomy that uses the Tag Cloud functionality, but it doesn't sort like it should. =